 Jeff Brooks is a Barwon Heads based pilot who has been flying for 36 years.
 His love of photography goes back to his schools days and the use of his Lubitel Twin Lens Reflex camera.

-Almost all of his aerial photography now is on digital format although he still shoots occasionally with medium format film and also uses 120 roll film in pinhole photography.
-Occasionally - with the right image - he prints using the Casein process, a beautiful, manual labour of love that creates something very special and totally unique.
+Almost all of his aerial photography now is on digital format although he still occasionally shoots with medium format film and also uses 120 roll film in pinhole photography.
+Sometimes with the right image printing using the Casein process can produce amazing results.
+This process is a beautiful manual labour of love that creates something extraordinary and entirely unique.

 Jeff loves to roam the sky across Victoria, Tasmania and South Australia searching for interesting landscapes, cloudscapes and form to photograph, particularly early in the morning and late in the day when the colour and shadows present imagery not witnessed by many.
 Crossing 3 States in one flight is not unusual.

 A variety of paper types are used to print on.
-We normally recommend a preferred type to suit the image, but we are happy to print on other papers if you have a preference.
+We usually recommend a preferred paper type to suit the image, but we are happy to print on other types of papers if you have a specific preference in mind.

 "Approaching The Pound"

 Tracking into the Flinders Ranges it is always exciting to see the shape and form of Wilpena Pound appear on the horizon.